Making English a Programming Language

 Approve, edit, or send back.
 The proposal is a suggested addition to the wiki, not an implementation.

 That proposal is a suggested addition to the wiki.
 You can approve it, edit it, or send it back.
-Nothing reaches the code until the product change is clear.

 The Compiler